liviucotfas/ase-windows-applications-programming/README.md

 ##FAQ

-**Can the examples contain any mistakes?**
+**Are there any mistakes in the code samples / labs / course presentation?**

->A: of course... if you discover any, please create a [Pull Request](https://help.github.com/articles/about-pull-requests/).
+>A: possibly... if you discover any, please create a [Pull Request](https://help.github.com/articles/about-pull-requests/).

 **Is it possible to convert the .md files to .pdf ?**